 And I don’t know about you, but one of the reasons I love baking, even if the ingredients aren’t the healthiest, is so we know what the ingredients are, can use organic ingredients where possible and so we know that the ingredients and baking process are really gluten-free.

-This gorgeous gluten-free Key Lime Pie s always a crowd-pleaser -- no one needs to know how easy it is to make.
-It is the perfect balance of sweet & tart and each bite is dreamy.
+This gorgeous gluten-free Key Lime Pie is always a crowd-pleaser -- no one needs to know how easy it is to make!
+It is creamy and luscious, the perfect balance of sweet & tart and each bite is dreamy.
 NEW: I added a graham cracker crust alternative with less sugar and less butter.
 Both are delicious -- the second one a little less sweet.
 You choose!
 Remember there is a cooking video on this page if you have any questions.

 Preheat oven to 350 degrees F.